[Best_Wordpress_Gallery id=”23″ gal_title=”Kashan Photo Gallery”]

 The city is growing into a large urban center in Isfahan province.
-So, its population is going higher than 320,000 and a lot of new streets and residential areas are under construction.
-The alititude of the city is approximately 940m above sea level and the climate is dry with extremely hot summers and very cold winters.
+The altitude of the city is approximately 940m above sea level and the climate is dry with extremely hot summers and very cold winters.
 The reason should be sought in the existence of adjacent Dasht-e-Kavir (northern desert of Iran).

 Traditionally Kashan has been famous for producing silk, carpets, velvet, rose water and potteries.
 Today, in addition to those traditional products, Kashan’s automotive industry produces cars and motorcycles as well as other goods in its factories.

 For those who travel to Iran and plan to visit its attractions, history has been a major reason.
 Since more than 8000 years ago, there have been people who had settled and lived in Sialk mounds, which is inside Kashan today.
 The archaeological findings show the variety of artifacts produced, bought and sold there.